-The Real Housewives Of Potomac Recap: A Frosty Reunion
+The Real Housewives of Potomac Recap: A Frosty Reunion

 The Real Housewives Of Potomac

 For a group of women who believe that they are hotter than underboob in the summer, they suuuuuure do spend a lot of time being defensive and caring about what other people think of them.
 Not a single person up there on those couches was unbothered.
 Everyone was the definition of bothered.
-Everyone was disturbed, agitated and bothered.
-Except one person…
+Everyone was disturbed, agitated, and bothered.
+Except one person …

 Did everyone else notice the stoic and enduring patience of Gizelle during this episode?
-Sometimes they would cut to her and she was sitting with such resolute stillness that I thought she had been replaced with a cardboard cut-out with a wig on.
+Sometimes they would cut to her and she was sitting with such resolute stillness that I thought she had been replaced with a cardboard cutout with a wig on.
 Gizelle is our rock.
 She is, strangely, our emotional rock during this reunion.
 Gizelle is the voice of reason.
 If you ever feel yourself wavering or feeling like you’ve lost your way, look at Gizelle.
 Let’s get to this reunion.

 The episode starts with all the ladies arriving to get made up.
 LET’S TALK ABOUT THESE LOOKS.